﹒Low mileage ﹒One of only 500 made ﹒Utterly stunning convertible ﹒4.4 Spitfire straight 6

 The wheels hubcaps are in lovely condition and the cross ply whitewall tyres have plenty of tread though it would benefit from updating to radial tyres.
 There is one emblem missing from the passenger side rear fender and the headlights are fitted with yellow inserts as this car was sold new in Switzerland and as you can see from the photos they look the part.

 The car is in great mechanical condition and has an MOT until August 21.
 It drives really well and the 4.4 Spitfire straight 6 pulls very well through the 2 speed auto box.
 It’s a big heavy car but it cruises along really nicely and the ride is great.
 The engine has had headwork at some point with the valves being re-lapped and a general going over.

 The brakes have been refreshed and updated in its recent history and there is only one noise to note which seems to be the exhaust knocking, this could do with replacement.
-The temperature gauge sender wire is also currently out of action but the current owner has one on order from the states and it will either be supplied or fitted by time of sale.
+The seller advises us that the temperature gauge has recently been replaced with a NOS one, with all gauges now working as they should.